Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 You can't speed-up the boss fight, so just take any chances as they present themselves.

 **Combo**\
-The combo can be done through a perfect combo dance against the Mega Spider.
+The combo can be done through Dance Mode against the Mega Spider.
 The same applies with !-Count.

 **Damage**\
 You can maybe accidentally expose yourself to get hit by the Skeletons or Lock himself, but before the boss fight that's about it.

 As for the boss, try to play it safe and take whatever opportunity you can get to hit its weakspot.
 Refer to <code>Arachnophobia<\code> to learn more about it.

+**!-Count**
+Same as Combo.
+Complete the Dance Mode perfectly to earn the amount required.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248681.png">